Computer Usage Guidelines

 - Microsoft Office (including Word, Excel & Powerpoint)

 - The ability to open, attach and/or save files from/to a USB drive

 - The ability to print your documents in black & white or full colour

-EACH COMPUTER USER IS ABLE TO USE THE COMPUTERS FOR A MAXIMUM OF 60 MINUTES PER DAY.
+EACH COMPUTER USER IS ABLE TO USE THE COMPUTERS FOR A MAXIMUM OF 1 SESSION PER DAY.
 Customers must use their own Library card when using the computers and use of a friend or relative’s card is not permitted.

 Ipswich Libraries’ Members = free